Kpokc/MS2_screens/README.md

 ---
 ### Features Implemented ###
+- Two types of the user were set up: 1.
+Admin - granted all DML and DQL privileges; 2.
+WH floor - DML [Update, Delete] and DQL
 - Login session to control SQL DB granted privileges.
 - SQL database with "user" and "message" tables.
 - Responsive mobile-first design using a [Bootstrap](https://getbootstrap.com/) framework.